zeamanuel145/2000-habesha_2.0/README.md

 ## ⬇️ Description

-2000 Habesha offers “a full Ethiopian cultural journey through traditional cuisine, live performances, and unforgettable hospitality” in Addis Ababa’s Bole area ([2000 Habesha][1]).
-Founded in 2000 to commemorate Ethiopia’s millennium, the restaurant immerses guests in authentic culture through dishes like Doro Wat, Tibs, Kitfo, Shiro, vegan Beyaynetu, and nightly dance and music shows ([2000 Habesha][1]).
+2000 Habesha offers “a full Ethiopian cultural journey through traditional cuisine, live performances, and unforgettable hospitality” in Addis Ababa’s Bole area ([Tiytu Restorant][1]).
+Founded in 2000 to commemorate Ethiopia’s millennium, the restaurant immerses guests in authentic culture through dishes like Doro Wat, Tibs, Kitfo, Shiro, vegan Beyaynetu, and nightly dance and music shows ([Tiytu Restorant][1]).

 This web application aims to: